unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 ### Features

+- Added CornerRadius support to more default styles to match UWP (for list of updated styles see PR [#2713])
 - Support for `FontIcon` on macOS
 - Support for `PhoneCallManager.ShowPhoneCallUI` on macOS
 - Support for full screen mode on macOS